 1. On a low flame dry roast coriander and dried red chilies first.
 When you smell the coriander seeds good, then add saunf, cumin, pepper corn, cardamoms, cloves and cinnamon.

-2. When they begin to smell good, add poppy seeds.
+2. When they begin to smell good, add poppy seeds or 8 whole cashew nuts or roasted gram.
 When the poppy seeds turn crisp.
-Transfer to a plate if you desire.
+Transfer to a plate.

 3. Roast coconut until it smells good.
 Cool all of these and blend to a smooth paste.
 Add water just as needed.
 Transfer the paste to a bowl.